darosior/BlockReader/README.md

 # BlockReader
-A simple C++ reader for bitcoins binary blk*.dat files, which parse each value from the binary.
-usage : ./bin "directory" "nb"
+BlockReader is a simple C++ reader(/parser) for Bitcoin binaries blk*.dat.
+You can store the output to a file (to specify as the last optionnal argument).
+The standard output displays more (meaningless) details.
+Usage : ./bin "directory which contains binaries" "nb of blocks to read" ("output file")

-Where directory represents your .dat files et nb the number of files to read.
-The data directory provides some sample blocks ( the 2 firsts).
+A data folder is provided with some sample blocks (the 2 firsts).
-On progress, far of being finished.
+The "test.txt" is the result output from the data directory.